Richard Browning (inventor): Career

+In 2020, the Great North Air Ambulance Service (GNAAS) tested Gravity Industries' jet suits on the hilly terrain of the Lake District in the UK, cutting a 25-minute hike to a 90-second flight.
+The company made headlines again in 2021, when the British Royal Navy and Royal Marines spent three days testing the jet suits with Commando Royal Marines off the UK's southern coast, to help soldiers quickly board ships at sea, which is typically done via helicopter.

+Gravity Industries also performs TV & media work, commercial events & displays, brand collaborations, STEM initiatives, and public flight training & flight experiences.

 The company was planning to launch the Gravity Race Series in March 2020 in Bermuda, but this was postponed due to the COVID-19 pandemic.

 Gravity's jet suit was named the Daedalus suit, a name chosen by Browning's son when he was aged eight, in reference to Daedalus of Greek mythology, although as of 2022 the name is not used on the company's website.

+Race Series

+The first ever jet suit race, a partnership between the Dubai Sports Council and Gravity Industries, took place in February 2024 in Dubai, with eight contestants from eight countries.
+It was the first sporting contest in the world where opponents fly in the air without the aid of an aircraft but instead rely on jet engines strapped to their backs to navigate a predetermined course.

 Personal life

-Prior to founding Gravity, Browning was a Royal Marines reservist for 6 years and an oil trader with British Petroleum for 16 years.
+Prior to founding Gravity, Browning was a Royal Marines reservist for 6 years and an oil trader with British Petroleum for 16 years, where he discovered and implemented major new technologies winning the BP Group innovation Award.
 He is married and has 2 children.